riddhij-7/Anchor-Text-Extractor-/README.md

 How to Use

-The tool is a standalone executable (.exe) and does not require any installation of Python or special libraries.

 1. Configure Settings

 Target Domain: Enter the domain you are trying to find links to (e.g., digitalfarm.ae).
 The tool will only track links on the input pages that point to this domain.